Niki can keep slots while Austria examines insolvency filing - regulator

 The Transport Ministry had no comment as new minister Norbert Hofer, who was sworn in on Monday, had not yet moved into his office as of Tuesday morning, meaning no spokesperson was available to comment on the investigation.

-There was no immediate comment on from the office of the head of the new government, Sebastian Kurz, when asked if it would continue to look into possible bridge financing for Niki as the previous cabinet had done.

-Niki’s administrator said bidders, which include its founder and former Formula One champion Niki Lauda, as well as tour operator Thomas Cook (TCG.L) and Irish budget carrier Ryanair (RYA.I), have until Thursday to submit offers.
+Niki’s administrator said bidders, which include its founder and former Formula One champion Niki Lauda, as well as tour operator Thomas Cook and Irish budget carrier Ryanair , have until Thursday to submit offers.
+(Reporting by Shadia Nasralla, Maria Sheahan; Editing by Mark Potter)

-Lauda’s spokeswoman said he was supposed to meet Transport Minister Norbert Hofer, but declined to give any details.

-Lauda said he did not expect any decision on Niki’s future to be made before the Christmas holidays.